Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * If your port does not show up on the serial port list, unplug the cable and reconnect.
 * To restore original configurations, click **reset**.

 Similarly, avoid using sentence inversion.
 It costs extra time for comprehension.
-Remember that not all audience are native speaker.
+Remember that not all audience are native speakers.
 For example, don't say:

 * Come Christmas, and your Snapmaker A350 can do wonders for decoration.
 * Never do we stop trying.
 We want you to have the best experience with Snapmaker.